HemaRamachandran28/fossee-workshop/README.md

 # FOSSEE Workshops

-A modern, responsive SaaS-style web application for managing and exploring FOSSEE workshops.
+A modern, responsive SaaS platform for managing and exploring FOSSEE workshops, designed with a focus on performance, scalability, and user experience.
-Built with React, Vite, Tailwind CSS, and Framer Motion — inspired by modern UI platforms like Lovable.
+Built using React, Vite, Tailwind CSS, and Framer Motion, following contemporary UI/UX design principles.

 ---